zkjargon/zkjargon.github.io/src/definitions/plonkish_arithmetization.md

 |Multiplication| $q_L = 0$, $q_R = 0$, $q_O = -1$, $q_M = 1$, $q_C = 0$ | $ab -c = 0$|
 |Public Input is $x$| $q_L = 1$, $q_R = q_O = q_M = 0$, $q_C = -x$ | $a -x = 0$ |

-**(Copy Constraints).** Gates are connected together using copy constraints.
-Consider two gates for which we want to enforce that the output of the first gate is the input to the second gate.
+**(Copy Constraints).** Gates are "connected" using copy constraints.
+Consider two gates for which we want to enforce that the output of the first gate is the left input to the second gate.
 Let's label our wires: left input, right input and output of the first gate will be $1, 2, 3$, while left input, right input and output of the second gate will be $4, 5, 6$.
 To enforce that the value on wire $3$ is the same as the value on wire $4$, we show that these values are interchangeable; i.e. that they can be **permuted** without affecting the validity of the gate equations.

 A full PLONK circuit is defined by the matrix of all selector values and the copy permutations.